Heavy Duty Dog Crates - A Pricing Perspective

 - We're an authorized dealer

-- The Customer Service will exceed your expectations!
+- Our Customer Service will exceed your expectations!

-The Tan and Gray heavy duty aluminum dog crates you will find here at CarryMyDog.com are made by Impact Case and Container.
-This is a company in business, in America, for over 20 years.
-They produce first quality aluminum products.
-They manufacture for the military and law enforcement and for consumers like you and me.
-Feel free to order your crate here at CarryMyDog.com because we do have inventory of these strong crates.
-These crates are so popular that the wait time with the manufacturer is typically much longer than purchaseing out of our stock.
+The heavy duty aluminum dog crates you will find here at CarryMyDog.com will get the job done.
+There are many styles and price points to choose from.
+Some are manufactured and used by the military and law enforcement.
+Feel free to order your crate here at CarryMyDog.com because we do have the inventory of these strong crates.
+These crates are so popular that the wait time with the manufacturer is typically much longer than purchasing out of our stock.

 Thanks for stopping by.
 If you have a need, we hope to see you at www.carrymydog.com for your next real heavy duty dog crate.